- There are just a few things you can do when your Amazon Rewards Points don't show up on the payment page.

 Have you got any other ideas on this topic?
 We’d like to hear from you so use the comments section below.

-You just have to sign in to your Amazon account, link you rewards credit card, and start shopping.
+You just have to sign in to your Amazon account, link you rewards credit card (make sure that is one of the cards accepted in their program), and start shopping.

 Depending on the program, you get a number of points for every penny you earn in % Back rewards.
 These usually apply at the Amazon online shop toward eligible purchases.